Skip to content

 Continuous Integration and Testing

 Incorporating testing into every code change ensures quality from the beginning.
-With CI/CD pipelines, tests run automatically on each code change before code is merged.
-This providesinstant feedback to developers if code breaks tests.
+With CI/CD pipelines, tests run automatically on each code change before the code is merged.
+This provides constant feedback to developers if code breaks tests.
 Issues are flagged immediately for quicker resolution.
 By testing continually throughout development, fewer bugs escape to later stages.

 Bug Tracking and Reporting